joeyagreco/leeger/README.md

 Excel sheets will include:

+- A tab for each year with team stats
-- A tab with stats for each year the league has existed
+- A tab for each year with matchup info
-- A tab with all-time stats for the league
+- A tab for all-time team stats
+- A tab for all-time matchup info
-- Sortable rows for each team and owner
+- A tab for all-time owner stats

 \
 The main idea behind this library is: